-- 5.10.3.1 ATO on-board system, ground systems (may include other trackside elements)... - 5.10.4 Functional attributes - 5.10.4.1 The ATO system shall be able to initiate and terminate the data communication with the appropriate ground system or other entities. - 5.10.4.2 The FRMCS system shall automatically route data communication to the appropriate ground system or to the addressed entitiy. - 5.10.4.3 The FRMCS system shall provide a standardised interface to allow the ATO system to use the communication service offered by this application.
+- 5.10.4.1 The ATO system shall be able to initiate and terminate the data communication with the appropriate ground system or other entities. - 5.10.4.2 The FRMCS system shall automatically route data communication to the appropriate ground system or to the addressed entity. - 5.10.4.3 The FRMCS system shall provide a standardised interface to allow the ATO system to use the communication service offered by this application. - 5.10.4.4 Any risk associated with a failure or inability of the FRMCS system to provide communications when required by this application shall be mitigated by the application itself.